Care Services Team Members at the Capitol Hill Village Office

 Village Connections Program

-Village Connections volunteers each work directly with one or two members who rely on extra support to remain active community members.
-Village Connections volunteers visit regularly with their assigned member and carry out needed tasks, like reading mail, going shopping, reducing household clutter, helping with phone calls or managing email.
-In addition to the usual volunteer background check and training, Village Connections volunteers receive quarterly training related aging and care issues and maintain communication with CHV.
+Volunteers develop a one on one relationship directly with members who rely on extra support to remain active community members.
+Village Connections volunteers and members can identify tasks or services that they connect about regularly including but not limited to, friendly check ins and walks, reading mail, grocery shopping, reducing household clutter, helping with day to day communications.
+In addition to the usual volunteer background check and training, Village Connections volunteers receive training and maintain communication with CHV.

 Example: A member reports to the Village that they have been feeling socially isolated and would like someone to connect with.
 They are assigned a Village Connections volunteer to make daily phone calls and weekly walks to reduce feelings of isolation.

 Interested in becoming a Village Connection Volunteer?
 Email Arie Parker email@example.com for more information.